blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

   High mix factor values will appear to darken the image unless **Bloom** is increased.

-To change the glow effect size and shape, Godot provides **Levels**.
+To change the glow effect size and shape, Blazium provides **Levels**.
 Smaller levels are strong glows that appear around objects, while large levels are hazy glows covering the whole screen: